ozlmulg/my-dev-notes/docs/shell/shell-commands.md

-# Linux Cheatsheet
+# Shell Commands

-This document lists some of the most commonly used Linux commands by developers, with descriptions and usage examples.
+This document provides an overview of commonly used shell commands for developers, along with descriptions and practical usage examples.

 ---